-In 1753 at the request of the Brotherhood of Clerics who occupied the church, Nicolau Nasoni presented plans for the bell tower and construction started a year later.
-By July 1763 construction was concluded as an iron cross was placed at its pinnacle and an effigy of St. Paul placed within a niche above the entrance.
-Built from granite and distinctly baroque in nature, the Torre dos Clérigos remains the tallest campanile in Portugal standing 76 metres (249 ft) atop a hill and is a dominant feature of Porto's skyline.
+In 1753, at the request of the Brotherhood of Clerics occupying the church, Nicolau Nasoni presented plans for the bell tower.
+Upon approval, the construction started a year later.
+The work ended in July 1763.
+When completed an iron cross was installed on the pinnacle.
+An effigy of St. Paul is placed within a niche above the entrance.
+Built from granite and in a distinct Baroque style, the Torre dos Clérigos remains the tallest campanile in Portugal, standing a whopping 76 metres (249 ft) and remains a dominant feature of Porto's skyline.

-In 1917 an astonishing publicity stunt was staged when a group of Spanish acrobats known as the Puertullanos climbed the outside of the tower and in front of amassing crowd below pretended to drink tea on the top before throwing fliers which blew across Porto advertising a brand of biscuits.
-Today, however, visitors wishing to climb the tower take a far easier route to the top via the inner staircase which is compiled of 225 steps.
+In 1917 an astonishing publicity stunt was staged when a group of Spanish acrobats, known as the Puertullanos, climbed the outside of the tower in front of the amassing crowd below.
+From the top, they pretended to drink tea before throwing fliers which blew across Porto advertising a brand of biscuits.
+Today, however, visitors wishing to climb the tower take a far easier route to the top via the inner staircase compiled of 225 steps.
 Along the way, you'll encounter a large carillon comprised of 49 bells which might make you startled if they start playing as you pass.
 Your knees are finally relieved as you reach the spherical clock enclosure and viewing platform at the top.
-Your efforts are well rewarded by the incredible 360º birds-eye perspective of Porto below and the river Douro.
-For keen photographers the Torre dos Clérigos is a must-do experience, and if you make it here in time for sunset be prepared to be overwhelmed by the richness of colour.
+Your efforts will be rewarded by the incredible 360º birds-eye perspective over Porto and the river Douro beyond.
+For keen photographers, the Torre dos Clérigos is a must-do experience, and if you make it in time for sunset, be prepared to be overwhelmed by the richness of colour.

 Daily: 09h00 - 19h00

 Tower & Clérigos Museum, Adult: €3.00, Child under 10 yrs: FREE, Porto Card: - 50%